databrary/design/wireframe-presentation.md

 ## critical user stories

+Searching by keywords, attributes.
+- search results page, options on sidebar

+Find excerpts to use in presentations, classes.
+- search results page, excerpts option

+Find out how a previous study was done, viewing stimuli and videos.
+- study page, documents tab

 Full citation, permanent URL, download, citing.
 - study page, citation section

 Access statistics: # of views/downloads, most viewed, most cited, etc.
-- add statistics to study page
+- statistics on study page
 - dashboard lists top

+Recode/expand coding spreadsheet for existing video.
+- participant page, example of this having been done already

 Grant access to new lab member, add to study.
 - dashboard: shows request, links to...
 - user authorization page

-Searching by keywords, attributes.
-- search results page, options on sidebar

-Find out how a previous study was done, viewing stimuli and videos.
-- study page, documents tab

-Recode/expand coding spreadsheet for existing video.
-- participant page, example of this having been done already

-Find excerpts to use in presentations, classes.
-- search results page, excerpts option

 ## list of wireframes and flow for presentation